zokaraa/autonomous_simulation_agent/README.md

 ## 3.2 SI-data-2: AutoProgs for Main AI generating RP and Multitier human RP
 [SI-data-2](/SI-data-2) includes partial AutoProgs and experimental result files for **Main AI generating RP and Multitier human RP**
 - **Main AI generating RP:** In the preceding section, RPs were provided by humans.
 In this section, we task a Main AI with automatically breaking down a human-provided RP into sub-tasks and distributing them as AI RPs to several Subordinate AIs.
-We provided RP 1 directly to the Master AI, adjusting the ASA to ensure each sub-task was handled by a distinct Subordinate AI without access to the Main AI’s or other Subordinate AIs’ conversation histories.
+We provided RP 1 directly to the Master AI, adjusting the ASA to ensure each sub-task was handled by a distinct Subordinate AI without access to the Main AI’s or other Subordinate AIs’ conversation histories.
 The Main AI solely presents the AI RPs (Figure S1A) and received reports upon task completion.
+- **Multitier human RP:** In this section, we automate multiple rounds of RP 1 execution.
+We designed **RP4**, which is nested within RP 1, instructing a Primary AI to execute the command “python AutoProg.py -s p1.txt -n i” 20 times.
+Each execution generates an
+Agent AI to fulfill RP 1 contained in p1.txt, while the Primary AI collects all generated files and conducts result analysis.

 ## 3.3 SI-data-3: AutoProgs for RP S1-S2